 Raquel teaches P1 children in Glengormley Integrated Primary part-time and a NISTR sub teacher straddling both primary and secondary level schools.

 Raquel is one of the 4 Pivot ladies who host on UnMute Now podcast which deals with issues relevant to migrant communities.
 This summer Pivot has been training young people in personal development and podcasting techniques and are set to include them in the next series of UnMute Now podcasts.

 As an activist Raquel speaks up on issues of racism and was part of the BLM protest at custom House Square which has led to a number of churches reviewing their policy and practice and caught the attention of Amnesty International’s N.I. personnel.

-Contact Name: Sean Tenner
+Name: Sean Tenner

-Position Title: President, KNI Communications
+Organisation: President, KNI Communications

 KNI Communications President Sean Tennerhas spent his career working for organizations and officials dedicated to social justice and the public interest.
 Tenner served on President Obama’s campaign staff during both his U.S. Senate and Presidential campaigns and has worked for 20 years to successfully elect Democrats at every level of government.
 He has held leadership roles in a wide variety of innovative non-profit organizations addressing both local and global issues.

 One of Tenner’s personal passions is addressing the alarming rise of hate crimes, bigotry and intolerance in our current political climate.
 He helps lead Illinois public policy for the Simon Wiesenthal Center, one of the world’s leading anti-hate groups.
 The Center runs the acclaimed Museum of Tolerance and carries on the legacy of the Holocaust survivor and acclaimed Nazi-hunter Simon Wiesenthal.